Algerian Green Dam: The War for Independence

 Similarly, the bombing of forests during the French colonial era has also been cited as a cause of deforestation.

 As in previous wars, the guerrillas were almost exclusively based in the mountains of northern Algeria, where the forest and scrub cover were well-suited to guerrilla warfare.
 Colonel Gilles Martin describes War in Algeria: The French Experience "Vast, mountainous, woody, and lightly populated, Algeria offered terrain favourable to guerrilla warfare."
-In attempts to tackle the issue of forest cover being used by guerrillas French forces bombed and used napalm to reduce the cover available.
+In attempts to tackle the issue of forest cover being used by guerrillas, French forces bombed and used napalm to reduce the cover available.

 Climate change

-Yet another cause, often cited more recently, is climate change.
+Another cause, often cited more recently, is climate change.

+Climate change is a major accelerator of desertification as leads to an increase in temperature, changes rainfall patterns and causes more frequent and severe droughts.

-"Although Algeria has experienced a gradual decline in rainfall since 1975, the frequency of floods has increased, which has led to increased costs and damages.
+Algeria has experienced a gradual decline in rainfall since 1975, while the frequency of floods has increased.

 According to PreventionWeb, Algeria ranks 18 of 184 of the most exposed countries to drought.
 An estimated 3,763,800 (about 10%) of its population is exposed to droughts.

-Algeria experienced a record heat wave in June 2003, with temperatures over 40°C for 20 consecutive days that resulted in an estimated 40 deaths.
-Such events are projected to increase in a warming climate."
+Climate change has led to more frequent and severe droughts.